wisebyte/RARToQTTranslator/README.md

 Made by Meza Hsu Oct.
 24th 2012 to solve the problem of DXP to ProRes conversion

+# Functionality
+This is an AppleScript that will UNRAR a file containing DPX image sequences, send it to AJA DPXToQTTranslator and convert it to an AJA MOV file, then send it to AME to convert to ProRes444.

 ## Changlog ##

 version 8.2 2015.07.23